 tubers through the soil and the act of earthing up helps

 break the soil up and suppress weeds.
-Main crop or late
+Main crop or late,

-rather than early varieties as clay soils are slow
+don't bother with earlies as clay soils are slow

 to warm up in spring.